Skip to Calculator

 What Emergency Rates Look Like

-Emergency plumbing rates are whatever the market bears after hours — and that varies widely.
+Emergency plumbing rates are whatever the market bears after hours, and that varies widely.
+The Plumbing-Heating-Cooling Contractors Association tracks industry pricing trends, and after-hours premiums have climbed roughly 15% since 2022.
 Here's what to expect:

 What Counts as a True Emergency